Pringles continues to expand on its investments with esports.

 Two skins will be given away every day until the Finals in Athens on Sept.
-8. The skins are considered to be extremely valuable and exclusive as they are retired, seasonal or used only for special events and are otherwise unavailable and stored in Riot’s Vault.
+8. The skins—used to change the appearance of characters in the game—are considered to be extremely valuable and exclusive as they are retired, seasonal or used only for special events and are otherwise unavailable and stored in Riot’s Vault.

-The LEC launched in January 2019 and in addition to Pringles has scooped up a number of other sponsors including Warner Music, Tchibo and Lions Cereal.
+Launched in January, the LEC has scooped up a number of other high-profile sponsors, including Warner Music, Tchibo and Lions Cereal.

 In May, Pringles announced that it would release a series of commercials to air in stadiums during esports events throughout the year.